CS126SP20/Crazy-Pong/PROPOSAL.md

 ---
 **GOAL:**
-I want to recreate the game of Ping Pong with a special twist.
+I want to recreate a multiplayer game of Ping Pong with a special twist.
 There will be an option to play a regular game of ping pong; however, the "crazy" in **Crazy Pong!** will come from several animated distractions.
 This will make the game more interesting!

 **WHY:**